justinL540/Chess-Club-Database/README.md

-**This project is a relational database built in Microsoft Access to manage a mock chess club.**
+**This project is a relational database built in Microsoft Access to manage a mock chess club.
+The Access File must be trusted in order to run the SQL queries.**

 **Entities**
 - Members